 In October 2017, with the guidance of the Southeast Asia Committee, the Asia Center organized a full-day conference commemorating the 50th anniversary of the Association of Southeast Asian Nations (ASEAN).
 This multi-disciplinary conference featured Southeast Asia scholars and dignitaries, as well as Harvard faculty members in various disciplines, and featured two panels, one focusing on peace and prosperity and the other on aging populations and noncommunicable diseases.
 The conference was preceded by the Center’s 12th Tsai Lecture featuring the late Dr. Surin Pitsuwan, former Secretary-General of ASEAN, who spoke on past accomplishments and future opportunities for ASEAN.

-The Thai Studies Program, under the direction of Jay Rosengard, Lecturer in Public Policy at the Harvard Kennedy School, was created with seed funding given to the Asia Center from the Ministry of Foreign Affairs of Thailand to support language instructors and courses at several levels of proficiency.
+The Thai Studies Program, under the direction of Jay Rosengard, Lecturer in Public Policy at the Harvard Kennedy School, promotes the study of Thailand at Harvard University.

 The current Thai Studies Program Committee includes the following faculty: